Skip to main content

 Read-onlyIdempotent

-Retrieve n8n node information with adjustable detail levels and operation modes, including documentation, property search, and version comparison.
+Retrieve n8n node details with adjustable detail levels, documentation, property search, and version comparison modes for effective workflow automation.

 Instructions